-Check the application/software solution, operating systems, appliance interface and productivity platforms for their ability to monitor, log, audit, and where possible, alert.
+Check the application or software solution, operating systems, appliance interface and productivity platforms for their ability to monitor, log, audit, and where possible, alert.
 In general, the main types of logs available are security logs, system logs, application logs and firewall logs.
 Each log type has a primary function; however, they can contain very similar information.
-If one system does not provide the logs or event you need you may need to look at a third party tool or put in place compensating security controls.
+If one system does not provide the logs or events you need you may need to look at a third party tool or put in place compensating security controls.

 4. Decide how you will retain and store your logs.

 As log files can contain valuable evidence, an adept attacker will try and sanitise these logs.
 Taking steps to protect the integrity of these log files is crucial when preserving evidence and allowing you to create a complete timeline of events.
 One way of doing this is to push/pull all logs into a central repository that is locked down and does not allow modification of events.
-Determine how far back you want to go, logs build up exponentially and defining a time period will stop an excessive build up of logs.
+You will need to determine how far back you want to go as logs build up exponentially and defining a time period will stop excessive build up of logs.

 5. Implement a log storage and analysis tool that suits your requirements